 Santa Rosa County is part of Florida’s Healthy Beaches water sampling program which was initially started in 1998 with a pilot program that included 11 Florida coastal counties.
-Beach water sampling is conducted every two weeks, and the results are reported on the Florida Department of Health’s Healthy Beaches website and in local news media.
+Beach water sampling is conducted every two weeks, and the results are posted online and by local news outlets.

 Water Quality Categories